jflook10/TriviaGame/README.md

 # TriviaGame
-Austin Texas themed trivia game
+Test how well you know your brands with this icon trivia game